 - You are looking to build your follower base or influencer.
 Messages like this one on Twitter allow you to view their profile, followers, and location.
 From here you can reply, retweet and follow.

-- The commentator is a partner or affiliate of your brand and gets special support or conditions.
+- The commentator is a partner, client, or affiliate of your brand and gets special support or conditions.

 - You want to see how engaged fans are on your page, so you can reward them or call on them to work alongside your brand as an influencer.